Mindfulness Is a Happy Hour Game Changer—Here's How to Practice Mindful Drinking

 A few years ago, I noticed a trend among the people I socialize with.
-Instead of suggesting we meet for coffee, it was, “Let’s get drinks!”
-Maybe this was because I was hitting a phase in my life where many of my friends were also divorced and therefore had some nights “off.”
-Or it might have been that drinks just sound more festive than coffee…and don’t we all need more festivity?
-Even though I’ve never been that much of a drinker—you can always spot me at the table, the one with five ice cubes in my white wine—I found myself having drinks out a lot.
+Instead of suggesting we meet for coffee, it was, "Let's get drinks!"
+Maybe this was because I was hitting a phase in my life where many of my friends were also divorced and therefore had some nights "off."
+Or it might have been that drinks just sound more festive than coffee.
+Though I've never been that much of a drinker, I found myself having drinks out a lot.

 My problem is, I tend to drink the way I shop and write: fast.
 Of the three, drinking fast is the only one that gives me trouble.
-Shopping fast gets you a good white shirt in under 20 minutes, but swigging drinks gets you a following morning filled with regrets.
-It makes it harder to realize when your slight buzz is turning into an “Oops, I’m drunk.”
-I don’t abuse alcohol, but I have had vague thoughts about whether I should reframe my relationship with it.
+Shopping fast gets you a good white shirt in under 20 minutes, but swigging drinks makes it harder to realize when your slight buzz is turning into an "Oops, I've overdone it."
+I don't abuse alcohol, but I have had vague thoughts about whether I should reframe my relationship with it.

 Enter the theory of mindful drinking.
 It is, as its name indicates, a conscious approach to consuming alcohol.
-The technique has become popular in the U.K., where a group called Club Soda teaches the approach and hosts mindful-drinking pub crawls; this summer, the organization will produce its first Mindful Drinking Festival.
+The technique has become popular in the U.K., where a group called Club Soda teaches the approach and hosts mindful-drinking pub crawls, and in 2017 the organization produced its first Mindful Drinking Festival.
 Research shows there has been a rapid decline in drinking among young people across Britain.

 Though it sounds trendy, like mindful eating and mindful breathing, mindful drinking has long been practiced by Buddhists, says Lodro Rinzler, author of the millennial life guidebook The Buddha Walks into a Bar.
 Buddhist monks usually can't have alcohol or other intoxicants, he explains, "but lay practitioners today are not expected to cut out those things in the same way.
 In fact, in the Tibetan Vajrayana tradition, there's an emphasis on taking things normally viewed as obstacles as part of the spiritual path, which happens to include alcohol in some ceremonies."

-And many Americans in 2017 seem to prefer an all-or-nothing approach to alcohol.
-“All”—well, we know what that is.
+And these days, many Americans seem to prefer an all-or-nothing approach to alcohol.
+"All"—well, we know what that is.
 Drinking to excess increases your risk of certain diseases, such as breast cancer and dementia, as well as dependence.
-And the number of women who say they’ve had a heavy-drinking day at least once in the past year is at an all-time high, according to the National Institute on Alcohol Abuse and Alcoholism.
-Only 30 percent of women who drink stay within what NIAAA defines as "low-risk" limits, which in women is no more than three drinks on any given day and no more than seven per week.
-The Mad Men era brought us men swigging boilermakers at noon; in the current era, women are equally comfortable with their cocktail intake, and females’ patterns of alcohol use and abuse have grown to look more like men’s, according to NIAAA research.
-Look to the myriad Facebook posts of “Boozy brunch!” and “Wine o’clock!”
-Or to the philosopher of our time, the Pinterest board, bulging with cocktail-centric memes (“Sorry I’m late…I like to arrive fashionably drunk”).
+The Mad Men era brought us men swigging boilermakers at noon; in the current era, women are equally comfortable with their cocktail intake, and females' patterns of alcohol use and abuse have grown to look more like men's, according to NIAAA research.
+Look to the myriad Facebook posts of "Boozy brunch!" and "Wine o'clock!"
+Or to the philosopher of our time, the Pinterest board, bulging with cocktail-centric memes ("Sorry I'm late…I like to arrive fashionably drunk").

-The MNDFL Studio felt more like a spa than the meditation centers I’d been to in the past.
-No incense-mixed-with-ramen smell, but there were indoor trees and super-flattering lighting.
-As we settled in on our assigned cushions, I looked around at the other attendees, who were easily 15 to 20 years younger than I am, and wondered where the 40- to 55-year-olds were.
+With its indoor trees and flattering lighting, The MNDFL Studio felt more like a spa than the meditation centers I'd been to in the past.
+As we settled onto our assigned cushions, I looked around at the other attendees, who were easily 15 to 20 years younger than I am, and wondered where the 40- to 55-year-olds were.
 Did they not want to drink mindfully, or were they just not up for leaving the house on a Monday night?

 Rinzler began with a brief history of mindful drinking.
 Nonmonastic Buddhists wanted to be able to drink comfortably, he said, so they developed the methods that morphed into mindful drinking.
-“In our newly conscious world, we feel a need for help to drink more responsibly, for ourselves and those we drink with,” he said.
-“Anyone here ever have an awful next-day feeling after a night of overimbibing?”
+"In our newly conscious world, we feel a need for help to drink more responsibly, for ourselves and those we drink with," he said.
+"Anyone here ever have an awful next-day feeling after a night of over-imbibing?"
 Quickly he was greeted with a chorus of sympathetic groans.
-“Come back to me when you’ve been hung-over on a class trip to the Bronx Zoo with 40 second graders,” I thought.
-But I mindfully opted to remain silent.

 He then began the practice, showing us how to take a moment to center ourselves before we went to drink.
 This could be done in the car on the way to a party or in your apartment while getting ready to go to a bar.
 The idea was to clear your mind as much as possible of the stress of the day.